How to register for Self Assessment

 Registering if you’re not self-employed

-Even if you print and post your form, you still need to create an online account with HMRC in order to register.
+Even if you print and post your form, you will still need to create an online account with HMRC in order to register.
 Once you’ve done this, you should then receive a letter from HMRC within seven working days (21 days if you live abroad) with an activation code for your account.
-Once you’ve received this, you can log in to and activate your online account.
+You can use this to log in and activate your online account.

 Once you’ve submitted form SA1, you should receive a letter with your Unique Taxpayer Reference (UTR) number within 10 working days (21 days if you live abroad).
 You can retrieve a lost UTR number from HMRC if you lose it after it arrives.